Simon Thomas

 Overview

-Simon is a partner in our Corporate Department.
+Simon is head of Investment Funds and co-head of our Corporate Department.
 He specialises in the establishment of private equity funds and related investment vehicles.

 Simon has significant experience representing institutional investors on their alternative investments and private equity sponsors on the formation, capital raising process and ongoing operation of investment funds including private equity buyout funds, venture capital funds, real estate funds, funds of funds, separate managed accounts and hedge funds.
 Simon joined Campbells in 2015.